mtumilowicz/angularjs-weather-forecast/README.md

             *  ‘@’ tells the directive to receive the value from the outer scope one-way (one-way binding) as a string.
 The one-way here means even if you change the value in the directive scope, that would not affect the value in the parent scope
         * ‘=’ – Direct model binding / two-way binding
         * ‘&’ – Behavior binding / Method binding
+* the only place where an application should access the DOM is within directives
 ### Markup
 * access variables and functions from the scope
 * allows AngularJS to read and write variables